 2. Student loan discharge on rare cases - Loan discharge will free you from your debt and even get your loans canceled completely.
 The following are the situations that can qualify you for loan discharge.

-Graduation and professional courses tend to be very costly and you need to be very careful about the loan you are acquiring to fund the education.
-Grad PLUS Loans are very costly and, if not careful could get you in heaps amount of debt by the time you graduate.
+Graduation and Professional programs tend to be very costly and you need to be very careful about the loan you are acquiring to fund the education.
+Grad PLUS Loans are very costly and, if you are not careful could get you in heaps amount of debt by the time you graduate.

 The following are some of the mistakes commonly made by borrowers taking Grad PLUS Loans-